 It also accommodates ‘rich content,’ like diagrams, drawings (with varying pen sizes and colors), flow charts, and calculations, allowing you to integrate them into the text.
 Documents may be exported in a variety of formats, including Word, PDF, and even HTML, once they have been completed.

 Nebo is compatible with a variety of platforms, including Windows 10, Android, and, of course, iOS.

 Whink is an iOS app that is equally at home taking handwritten notes as it is text-based notes.
 Whink makes it as easy to write with a stylus, type text, or draw with your finger as if you were using actual paper.

-Other media, such as pictures, colour schematics, and “perfect geometric forms,” can be added and merged.
+Other media, such as pictures, color schematics, and “perfect geometric forms,” can be added and merged.
 Documents may also be annotated, and it enables multi-tasking, allowing you to take notes while reading another document (we have witnessed folks walking around with two tablets to accomplish this feat when it is not supported).

 Notepad+ is a digital notebook that allows you to perform pretty much whatever you would do in a regular blank notepad.
 There’s the capacity to enter notes and construct lists, of course, but you can also use it for drawing and uploading photographs.

 There are also other capabilities, like the ability to annotate other files, such as PDFs, as well as files from Excel, Keynote, and Numbers.
 Images from other applications may be copied into your notes using a drag-and-drop tool, independent of file type.

 There are several formatting choices that distinguish Notepad+ from ordinary note-taking software, including the ability to use multiple fonts, colors, and highlighting, as well as handwriting capabilities.

 Noteshelf was our favorite iPad note-taking software until discovered Notability, and it’s still a great alternative.